-6.1.4 Test Readiness Report (TRR)
+Test Readiness Report (TRR)

-The Test Readiness Report shall be produced by the Relevant Party.
+The Test Readiness Report shall be produced by the Relevant Party if they are conducting either UEPT or Additional SR Testing via UEPT.

 A Test Readiness Report template shall be provided by the DCC.

 The report must be provided to the DCC by the Relevant Party on a weekly basis, commencing 40 Working Days prior to the start of Testing and must indicate progress against the following criteria: